vemuladheeraj/SmartExpensesPrivatePolicy/PRIVACY_POLICY.md

 ### 2. Gmail Integration (Optional) ⭐ NEW
 - **Historical Transaction Import**: We use Gmail access to import past transaction emails for comprehensive financial tracking
 - **Email Processing**: We process email content to extract transaction information using advanced parsing techniques
-- **Deduplication**: We prevent duplicate transactions by comparing email and SMS data
+- **Deduplication**: We prevent duplicate transactions by comparing email and bank statement data
 - **Categorization**: We use AI to automatically categorize transactions from emails

 ### 3. AI Features (Optional)